Against Methods

 Method is sometimes an excellent substitute for wisdom — insofar as there is any such thing as an excellent substitute for wisdom.
 But wisdom takes time, and method is a lot easier to pass on to a bunch of people quickly.

-We can’t make every day care worker, teacher, hospital tech, etc. into a doctor.
+We can’t make every teacher, hospital tech, day care worker, etc. into a doctor.
 But we can get them all CPR certified in a day.
 Wisdom is the kind of deep understanding of the body that you would need to invent or modify CPR.
 To just do it, all you need is a good method, taught by a competent teacher.

 Comments are closed.